leafo/lapis/docs/html_generation.md

 ### `html.render_html(fn)`

 Runs the function, `fn` in the HTML rendering context as described above.
-Returns the resulting HTML.
-The HTML context will automatically convert any reference to an undefined global variable into a function that will render the appropriate tag.
+Returns the resulting HTML as a string.

 ```moon
 import render_html from require "lapis.html"